 The ability of lubricating grease to withstand the addition of water to the lubricant system without adverse effects.
 Water Resistance is generally considered to be made up of four components as listed below:

-Lubricating greases for various types of service may need any of the several types of water resistance characteristics described above, so that they are not measures of quality except for specific situations where particular properties are required.
+Lubricating greases for various types of service may not need any of the several types of water resistance characteristics described above.
+They are not measures of quality except for specific situations where water resistance is required.

 Damage that involves the cumulative and gradual removal of material from surfaces.
 Three types of wear are described below:

-The subjection of lubricating grease to any form of agitation or shearing action beyond simple transfer to any test apparatus.
+The subjection of lubricating grease to any form of agitation or shearing action beyond simple transfer to any test apparatus, package, or application.